shengjinchi/growingpool-web/src/content/news/2025-11-11-eurgbp-price-forecast-technical-outlook-remains-co/en.md

 ---

-#### About FX Killer Trader Incubation Program
+#### About GrowingPool Trader Incubation Program

 Want to become a professional trader?
-FX Killer offers a **completely free** professional trader training program.
+GrowingPool offers a **completely free** professional trader training program.
 We provide systematic courses, practical training, and professional mentorship to help you grow from beginner to full-time trader.

 👉 [Join Free Training Program](/splan/join-us) | [Trading Psychology Assessment](/splan/psychology-test)

 ---

-**Data Source**: FX Killer Analysis Team
-**Updated**: 2025-11-11 16:52
+**Data Source**: GrowingPool Analysis Team **Updated**: 2025-11-11 16:52

 **Disclaimer**: This article is for reference only and does not constitute investment advice.
 Forex trading involves risks; please make decisions carefully.